imq-open/pxt-qbuild/doc/Get_Started.md

 write2 header header2 xx xx xx ...
 ```

-, where `header` and `header2` are the message headers. `xx` is a hexadecimal byte (without `0x` prefix), and `xx xx xx ... ` is the complete DATA
+, where `header` and `header2` are the message headers that do not contain the message length field, which will be set automatically by Build HAT.
+`xx` is a hexadecimal byte (without `0x` prefix), and `xx xx xx ... ` is the complete DATA
 field, **excluding** the checksum byte at the end of the message.

-The length of the DATA field depends on the specific message type.
+The message length (length of the DATA field) depends on the specific message type.
 However, any 0 bytes at the end can be omitted, and Build HAT will automatically fill them in as required by the protocol.

-For Q:build, we use the `write1` command to send CMD and DATA messages, in order to write Mode data.
+For Q:build, we use the `write1` command to send CMD and DATA messages, in order to write mode data.
 The `write2` command is usually not used.